kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 There will be no war, that ends all wars, no “Great Reset”, no restart without getting rid of millions of people that don’t subscribe to the idea. <q>All zero-point ideologies were devastating and always resulted in totalitarian systems or totalitarian thinking,</q> stated Prof. _Nobert Bolz_ in a recent podcast.[^muller-ullrich2021bu] He fears that the Western world is again in a situation where serious intellectuals are thinking about whether we could go back to zero, construct a new form of society and economy, a new human nature.

 The pandemic or climate crisis offer convenient reasons to justify authoritarian or totalitarian ideas for “the greater good”.
+The German _Supreme Court_ already hinted that massive personal restrictions might be justified to reach the climate goals.[^escritt2021ap]

+A recent survey asked how many Germans would be willing to pay every month to stop climate change.
+If I remember correctly the number was below € 20 per month.
+Even at the risk of disillusioning a large numbers of my readers, every German (including children and senior citizens) would have to pay between **€ 300** and **€ 600** net every month **for the next 30 years** in order to reach the climate goals of the Paris Agreement.[^unger2021pf] And this would reduce Germany’s global CO₂ emissions from **2%** to **1%**, which is as much savings as China generates _additionally_ each year.[^unger2021pf] It will not only destroy the country’s competitiveness, make the engergy supply unreliable, but also have no measureable effect.
+Neither has stop eating meat.
+But if the self-righteous voters demand measures from the politicians, that will be exactly what we are given.

-The German _Supreme Court_ already hinted that massive personal restrictions might be justified to reach the climate goals.[^escritt2021ap] So be prepared to have fewer (or no) flights in the future, to lose your car, and be restricted in your movement and freedoms.
+So be prepared to have fewer (or no) flights in the future, to lose your car, and be restricted in your movement and freedoms.
+If you think the COVID-19 restrictions were bad, you have no clue what is coming.

 All these endeavors ignore human nature, reason, personal liberty, and self-determination.
 To achieve a reset one would have to suppress, intimidate, incarcerate, reeducate, or even kill millions of people.
 I don’t think any sane person would like to live in a totalitarian, digitalized surveillance state like China is currently building.
 We have to call out and shame people that push for these ideas before it is too late.

 Reality will **always** win, _eventually_.
 The question is to what price.
 A lie doesn’t become true, because everybody wants it to be true. _The Gods of the Copybook Headings_ can’t be ignored, without paying a high price.